solomonsunday/done-with-it-/README.md

 # done-with-it-
-"DoneWithIt" is a React Native Mobile Application that is used to sell any item that your don't user anymore, and you will like to make some money out of it.
+"DoneWithIt" is a React Native Mobile Application that is used to sell any item that you don't want to use again, and you will like to make some money from it. just upload it.